Cape to Bluff Vol. 2

 Cape to Bluff Vol.2 traverses Aotearoa New Zealand from north to south, composing a unique portrait of residential architecture across the islands.
 A sense of place lies at the core of the curatorial vision, featuring 30 exceptional homes that respond to and are in harmony with the land – its forms, its climate, its people.
 Landscapes range from alpine to coast, rural to city, with architects and designers responding in both poetic and pragmatic ways.
 This carefully crafted book provides an exclusive window into some of the most interesting, ideas-driven projects of recent years.

-VidaSpace, Resene, Viblock, Peter Fell, RK Timbers, Blum, The Warren Trust, Italian Stone, Canterbury Clay Bricks
+Bronze sponsors – Warren Trust, RK Timbers, Blum, Italian Stone, Canterbury Clay Bricks

 Architects featured: